SuranaHarsh/Coding_Python/README.md

 		return 0

-# Function for Squaring of 2 variables
+# Function for Squaring of a variables
 def sq(num1):
 	return num1 * num1